Congratulations. You have decided to enrich your life through the practice of meditation.

 Written by the current Sakyong which is the head of the Shambhala Buddhist lineage, the Buddhist tradition in which I practice, this book was the most beneficial to me when it came to beginning meditation practice.
 I will be reading it again soon.
 This is the kind of book you can refer to over and over again.

 In this book, you will discover not only how to meditate but also the different stages that follow the process.
 This is a great reference for beginners, providing inspiration and helping supply confidence throughout all stages.

 Written by the late Chögyam Trungpa of the Shambhala lineage this is another wonderful reference book for anyone beginning mediation.
-Chogyam Trungpa was a Tibeten Buddhist who like many including the Dalai Lama fled Tibet after the Chinese communist invasion.
-This book prompts us to look at the true motives for our desire of freedom.
+Chogyam Trungpa was a Tibetan Buddhist who like many including the Dalai Lama fled Tibet after the Chinese communist invasion.
+This book prompts us to look at the true motives for our desire for freedom.
 Are we driven by ignorance,